Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `WeaponRange.Multiplier` and `WeaponRange.ExtraRange` can be used to multiply the weapon firing range of the object the effect is attached to, or give it an increase / decrease (measured in cells), respectively. `ExtraRange` is cumulatively applied from all attached effects after all `Multiplier` values have been applied.
     - `WeaponRange.AllowWeapons` can be used to list only weapons that can benefit from this range bonus and `WeaponRange.DisallowWeapons` weapons that are not allowed to, respectively.
     - On TechnoTypes with `OpenTopped=true`, `OpenTopped.UseTransportRangeModifiers` can be set to true to make passengers firing out use the transport's active range bonuses instead.
-  - `CritMultiplier` can be used to multiply the [critical hit](#chance-based-extra-damage-or-warhead-detonation--critical-hits) chance of the object the effect is attached to.
+  - `Crit.Multiplier` and `Crit.ExtraChance` can be used to multiply the [critical hit](#chance-based-extra-damage-or-warhead-detonation--critical-hits) chance or grant a fixed bonus to it for the object the effect is attached to, respectively.
-    - `CritMultiplier.AllowWarheads` can be used to list only Warheads that can benefit from this critical hit chance multiplier and `CritMultiplier.DisallowWarheads` weapons that are not allowed to, respectively.
+    - `Crit.AllowWarheads` can be used to list only Warheads that can benefit from this critical hit chance multiplier and `Crit.DisallowWarheads` weapons that are not allowed to, respectively.
   - `RevengeWeapon` can be used to temporarily grant the specified weapon as a [revenge weapon](#revenge-weapon) for the attached object.
     - `RevengeWeapon.AffectsHouses` customizes which houses can trigger the revenge weapon.